germansr/RC.ShearWall.DNN.SurrogateModel/README.md

 # RC.ShearWall.SurrogateModel
-An Open source project for modeling RC Shear Walls using a Deep Neural Network (DNN) Surrogate Model with OpenSees + TensorFlow
+An open source project for modeling RC Shear Walls using a Deep Neural Network (DNN) Surrogate Model with OpenSees + TensorFlow

+# Quick Test
+Run the file "RunValidationExample" to test the FEM model